mariad765/mini-game/README.md

 2. Use arrows to rotate the island

-3. Press "m" to change to mouse control
+3. Press "x" to change to mouse control